Ready for some of the Best D&D Modules of All Time?

 If you’re into role-playing more than hack ‘n slash, this module is right up your alley.

-The great thing about early D&D is that there were so many modules published.
+The great thing about classic D&D is that there were so many modules published.
 There’s pretty much something for everyone out there, be you a fan of hardcore dungeons or a fan of simple mysteries.
 You don’t have to play one of these six to have a great time, but each of them is recommended because they bring something special to the table.
 You can learn a lot about what D&D was meant to be by just trying out each of these six modules, especially if you are playing with like-minded players.

 Of course, these are only six of the great modules.
 It’d be very easy to expand this list to include many more.
 At the end of the day, though, this is all subjective.
 Your six favorite modules might be entirely different.
 As you can tell, there’s a fine line between the best and the worst in some cases, and one player’s travesty might be another’s treasure.
 So many of the best modules are great not because of what’s in them, but because of what players have made out of them.